Testing the Starobinsky model of inflation with resonant cavities: Discussion

-In this letter, we have analyzed the spectrum of GWs produced during reheating in Starobinsky inflation due to a nonminimal coupling between the scalar DOF and gravitons present in the Jordan frame.
-This nonminimal coupling would have been lost due to the Weyl transformation \eqref{eq:weyl-transformation} when going to the Einstein frame \cite{Choi:2024ilx}.
-Through this coupling, we obtain a decay channel that allows an efficient reheating stage resulting in the production of SM particles at $T_{reh}\approx5.79\times10^{10}$ GeV.
-Production of SM particles is accompanied by the production of gravitons through a similar mechanism and the resultant SGWB falls in the high-frequency range of $\sim10^6-10^{12}$ Hz with a characteristic strain of $\sim10^{-35}-10^{-34}$.
-We have plotted characteristic strain $h_c(f)$ for the obtained GW spectrum against present and proposed GW detectors in Fig. \ref{fig:sensitivity-plots}.
-It is evident that the GW signatures obtained in this work can be detected using resonant cavities \cite{Herman:2022fau}.
-Detection of such a signal should conclusively validate the Starobinsky model of inflation and its capability to effectively describe both an early universe inflation phase as well as an efficient reheating mechanism.
+In this paper, we have analyzed the spectrum of GWs produced during reheating in Starobinsky inflation due to a decay channel between the scalar DOF and gravitons present in the Jordan frame.
+This nonminimal coupling would have been lost due to the Weyl transformation when going to the Einstein frame \cite{Choi:2024ilx}.
+We also obtain a similar decay channel between scalaron and SM particles that allows efficient reheating resulting in the production of SM particles at $T_{reh}\approx(7.376\pm0.077)\times10^{10}$ GeV.
+The production of gravitons during the reheating stage results in a SGWB which falls in the high-frequency range of $\sim10^6-10^{12}$ Hz with a characteristic strain of $\sim10^{-35}-10^{-34}$.
+We have plotted characteristic strain $h_c(f)$ for the obtained SGWB spectrum against sensitivity curves of present and proposed GW detectors in Fig. \ref{fig:sensitivity-plots}.
+It is evident that the GW signature obtained in this work are within the proposed capabilities of electromagnetic resonant cavity (EMRC) experiments \cite{Herman:2022fau} and may even prove detectable by future iterations of Electromagnetic Gaussian Beam experiments \cite{Li:2003tv}.
+The sensitivity curve for EMRC shown in Fig. \ref{fig:sensitivity-plots} is specific to certain experimental parameters like cavity radius, length, and external magnetic field strength.
+In \cite{Herman:2022fau}, the authors discuss how changing the cavity radius can shift the sensitivity curves, potentially confirming the SGWB nature of detected GWs by placing the cut-off frequency between two resonant modes.
+In this letter, we provide a proof of principle that Starobinsky inflation is accessible to probes with table-top experiments.
+Such a confirmation could validate the Starobinsky model of inflation effectively describing both an early universe inflation phase and an efficient reheating mechanism.

-It should be noted that a similar analysis could be conducted if we include other quadratic curvature terms such as $R_{\mu\nu}^2$ and $R_{\mu\nu\rho\sigma}^2$ in the Lagrangian.
-The Gauss-Bonnet topological invariant $G$ (which doesn't contribute to the dynamics of gravitons), and the Weyl tensor $C_{\mu\nu\rho\sigma}$ are related to the other quadratic curvature terms as follows:

-Using these relations, the quadratic gravity action can be cast into a form involving only $R$, $R^2$, and $C^2$, where $C^2$ would then act as an additional source of graviton tensor modes, modifying $\Gamma_{hh}$ and $h_c(f)$.
-However, it is well-known that we then run the risk of encountering unavoidable ghost modes.
-Therefore, at the present stage, we limit our analysis to simply the $R^2$ term.